Lullabies in a Glass Wilderness

-Lullabies in a Glass Wilderness is an experimental self-released album by English artist KatieJane Garside, using the stage name Lalleshwari.
+Lullabies in a Glass Wilderness is a solo experimental, self-released album by English artist Katie Jane Garside, using the stage name Lalleshwari.
 She is also the frontwoman of Ruby Throat, and formerly of Queenadreena and Daisy Chainsaw.
 The name "Lalleshwari" is derived from an ancient Hindu poet.

 Recording

 According to Garside's official website, the songs featured on Lullabies in a Glass Wilderness were recorded intermittently over a period of six years in 4-track format.

 Release and packaging

 In addition to digital download, Lalleshwari/Lullabies in a Glasswilderness was released in a Digipak CD format, as well as a limited edition CD + DVD set of which only 300 copies were published.
 This included different artwork and packaging, a bonus DVD disc featuring short films, and an additional track titled "Play for Us".
 The first hundred copies featured Garside's handprint in purple paint, as well as her signature and the number out of 100.
 However, the tracks "Marybell (Rides into Town on a Pig)" and "In the Birdcage, Part 1" were only included in the regular edition.

 The 'Lalleshwari' package offers unique artwork and lyrics presented in the form of a sketchbook.
 There are also pictures of Garside exclusive to the package and appear nowhere on the regular edition of the album, including an uncensored full frontal nude image.
 The first 100 limited edition versions of 'Lalleshwari' sold out within 24 hours, costing the buyer £35.